 Groups of more than 15 receive a free guided tour and wildlife show.
 Call ahead for appointment.

 Family membership ($100): includes a one-time complimentary meet-and-greet tour (by appointment only), unlimited entrance to the park valid for a year (from date of purchase) for 2 adults and up to 4 children/grandchildren.
 Visitors who purchase the family membership have the option of purchasing up to 4 guest passes for an additional amount of $12.00 per guest pass.

-Shows: Venomous Snakes, Alligator Feeding (call about show times)
+Shows: Snakes (non-ven0mous), Alligator Feeding (call about show times)